damienteo/my-app/README.md

 - Add more tests specifically for calculation of allocation amounts
 - Add tests for Housing Loan
 - Add tests for FE
-- Fix bug found in cpfForecast.ts (months lef till EOY if perosn is already 54 this year)
+- Fix bug found in cpfForecast.ts (months lef till EOY if person is already 54 this year)
 - Fix issue with first month of contribution
 - Fix issue where Housing Loan deduction in December is after Balance
 - Add option for multiple bonuses in a year

 Other TODOs:

-- Improve on styling
 - Add Blog component
 - Add route.js file